-While visiting Rocky Ridge Farm – home of Laura Ingalls Wilder and her husband, Almanzo – we met two moms and their daughters who were on their own special road trip; following the travels of the Ingalls family.
+While visiting Rocky Ridge Farm – home of Laura Ingalls Wilder and her husband, Almanzo – we met two moms and their young daughters who were on their own special road trip; following the travels of the Ingalls family.
 When we told them we were following Route 66 and would be passing through a corner of Kansas, they eagerly encouraged us to take a side trip to Independence, KS to visit the Ingalls homestead.
 And that’s just what we did.

 Next door to the cabin there is a farmhouse that was built about 20 years after the family left the prairie and the historical society runs a book store and gift shop out of the house.

-As I stood outside the cabin, I let my eyes wander across the prairie trying to imagine what the Ingalls family must have felt when they first arrived in this part of the country – grassland for as far as the eye could see – no civilization to speak of.
+As I stood outside the cabin, I let my eyes wander across the prairie.
+I was trying to imagine what the Ingalls family must have felt when they first arrived in this part of the country.
+Much like now they saw grassland for as far as the eye could see.
+Undoubtedly there was no civilization to speak of.

-The two sites we’ve visited on this trip more than met my expectations and today was well-worth the extra 70 miles.
+The two sites we’ve visited on this trip more than met my expectations.
+Today was well-worth the extra 70 miles.